artyom-kuznetsov/BDSM_Mod-Victoria2/README.md

 7. PATCH_ALWAYS_ADD_WARGOALS=1
-Zombifreak's patch for enabling adding wargoals without having positive warscore.
+Zombiefreak's patch for enabling adding wargoals without having positive warscore.

 8. PATCH_LAND_REINFORCE=1 and PATCH_NAVAL_REINFORCE=1
-Zombifreak's patches to make navies and brigades inside armies and fleets reinforce separately, fixing slower than intended reinforcement under insufficient supplies.
+Zombiefreak's patches to make navies and brigades inside armies and fleets reinforce separately, fixing slower than intended reinforcement under insufficient supplies.

 9. PATCH_MAX_RELATIVE_PRICE=1
-Just sets the price ceiling from x5 of base price to x20 of it.
+Just changes the price ceiling from x5 of base price to x20 of it.
 Note: an overflow might occur that will break your game if prices of some factory inputs go beyond its max savings.
 I recommend increasing MAX_FACTORY_MONEY_SAVE define if you are using this.

 10. PATCH_CONSCIOUSNESS_PLURALITY_GROWTH=1